-On Friday, June 25th the Ted Rogers Centre for Heart Research will host its first Trainee Day, in a virtual capacity.
+Note: this event has now passed.
+On Friday, June 25th the Ted Rogers Centre for Heart Research held its first Trainee Day, in a virtual capacity.
 The focus is our Centre’s focus: heart failure.

 We invite basic science and clinical research trainees from our partners, SickKids, University Health Network and the University of Toronto, as well as their colleagues across Canada, to participate.
 The event is designed to integrate a diverse community of clinical and basic science trainees and gain exposure to some of Canada’s leading scientists and clinicians in heart failure who work in the Ted Rogers Centre ecosystem.

 Session I: Enabling Translational Research ~~~ 1 p.m. – 2 p.m.

 Drs.
 Seema Mital and Phyllis Billia, clinician-scientists at SickKids and UHN, will explore the practical steps available to bring a research idea through to potential clinical impact, with a focus on biobanks.
 It will conclude with an open Q&A period.